Director of Psychology and Neuropsychology Explains Shepherd Center's Approach to Caring for the Body and Mind

 A: Something that surprises patients and families is how many educational group classes we offer, in addition to individual and family care.
 We address practical issues like returning to work, taking care of children, or returning to driving.
 But we also offer male and female sexuality and intimacy classes.
 We provide group counseling classes, group family therapy and discussions on changing family roles.
 There are pain management education classes that cover medicinal and non-medicinal interventions, and substance use education classes.
 We recommend them all.
 Research shows people have difficulty with a lot of these areas after their physical rehabilitation, and if they don’t start getting the education and support here, they may not get it when they return home.

-Q: What stands out to you about Shepherd Center’s Psychology Department?
+Q: What stands out to you about Shepherd Center’s Psychology and Neuropsychology Department?

 A: We are unique in the nation in providing mental health services to every single patient on a routine basis.
 A lot of other places only do consultations as prescribed, or in case of emergencies.
 I appreciate that it’s a standard here – and not just for patients, but for families, too.
 Patients tend to have better outcomes when families or loved ones are involved.
 We’re all in it together.